readthedocs/ethicalads.io/content/posts/2024-best-performing-ads-by-conversion-type.md

 getting website visitors to take a specific action on their site.
-Along with metrics like an ad's click-through rate (CTR), the conversion rate, the rate at which site visitors take that specific action, is one of the most important metrics in digital marketing and advertising.
+Along with metrics like an ad's click-through rate (CTR), the conversion rate, the rate at which site visitors take that specific action, is one of the most important metrics in digital advertising.

 The action that an advertiser might want somebody to take on their site varies from signing up for a free trial of their product, reading a blog about the product,